Queen Camilla of the United Kingdom

 Camilla moved to her own flat in Belgravia, London, and worked as a secretary in the West End and then at Colefax & Fowler, a decorating in Mayfair, London

-Camilla and Prince Charles were introduced by Lucia Santa Cruz, their mutual friend who is considered to be Charles’ first serious girlfriend, in 1971.
+In 1971, Camilla and Prince Charles were introduced by Lucia Santa Cruz, their mutual friend, considered to be Charles’ first serious girlfriend.
 The two became friends and began dating, and eventually, Charles met Camilla’s family and Charles introduced her to some of his family.
 Their relationship was put on hold when Charles was serving aboard Royal Navy ships, and then it ended abruptly in 1973.
 Various reasons have been suggested for the breakup, but the exact reason has never been revealed.

 Camilla_Charles